jibon-roy/jibon-roy/README.md

 ## 🚀 About Me

-I'm on a mission to craft delightful and functional web applications using the HTML, CSS, Vanila JS, MongoDB, Express.js, React, Node.js.
+I'm on a mission to craft delightful and functional web applications using the HTML, CSS, Vanila JS, MongoDB, Express.js, React.js, Node.js.
 With a keen eye for detail and a love for clean, efficient code, I bring creativity and dedication to every project I undertake.

 ## 💼 About My Recent Projects